I’ve recently had a strange first encounter with the Italian school system after taking my son Mattie to kindergarden.

 It was quite Felliniesque, which seems apt to life in Sicily really.
-I now understand where Frederico Fellini got his off beat style, I think he simply took things from everyday life and put it under a magnifying glass for the big screen.
+I now understand where Federico Fellini got his off beat style, I think he simply took things from everyday life and put it under a magnifying glass for the big screen.

 The kindergarden looked pretty ordinary, filled with toys and colourful posters on the walls.
 I talk to one of the two teachers who tells me how Matthias will spend his time.